-Perfection is not some inflated superhuman existence, free from struggles and messy challenges.
-Perfection is when we can let go of the ideal, the complete flawless fairy tale and open to the riches of all that life has to offer.
+True Perfection is not some inflated unrealistic existence, free from struggles and messy challenges.
+True Perfection is when we can let go of the ideal, the flawless (and super unrealistic!) fairy tale and open to the riches of all that life has to offer.

 Pushing for perfection or surrendering into the unknown: you get to choose

 So many of us (particularly the high achieving perfectionists!) push ourselves to get it right, to make perfect, to please others, to make everything acceptable and okay.
 But to who’s standards?
 And who’s really measuring anyway?

 I think we imprison ourselves with our own limiting beliefs and ideas about how life should look, about what others think, about how we see ourselves and about how the world sees us.
 But it’s all an illusion.
 We create these prison bars around ourselves based on the very small and limited mind of our conditioned past.
 We virtually cage ourselves in based on these illusionary ideals.
 And at what cost?

 Let me tell you a little story about how I got to a point in my journey where I had to choose between constantly pushing to ‘get it right’ and make perfect, to eventually letting go of the limiting beliefs of my small mind and surrendering into the unknown; surrendering into life’s true perfection.